List of Watford F.C. players: Key

 This list contains players who have made 50 or more competitive appearances for Watford, since the amalgamation of West Herts and Watford St Mary's.
 Non-professional players (or any player who has not signed a first team contract) or any other academy player(s) are not on the list.
 It includes appearances and goals in the Premier League, Football League, Southern Football League, FA Cup, Football League Cup, Football League Trophy, Full Members Cup, UEFA Cup and Anglo-Italian Cup.
 Appearances and goals in other competitions or non-competitive matches are not included.
 The table does not include appearances and goals from 1939–40; the season was abandoned after three matches due to the Second World War, and playing records from those matches were annulled.

 Players

-Current players' statistics correct at end of 2013–14 season.
+Current players' statistics correct at the end of the 2023–24 season.